 Cooking With Molasses

-Molasses not only contributes a distinctive flavor to dishes but it also has certain properties when cooking the dish.
+Molasses not only contributes a distinctive flavor to dishes but also has certain properties when cooking the dish.
 Molasses contains calcium, which retards softening in some foods, particularly beans.
 Baked beans with molasses as a flavoring cook much more slowly than beans without it.
 On the bright side, the calcium in the molasses helps the beans retain their shape.
 When it comes to baked goods, molasses adds moisture as well as another dimension of flavor.

 Substituting for Molasses